openstates/enhancement-proposals/007-events.md

 API v3 will be updated to include event data.
 For now, OpenStates.org & API v2 will not be affected.

 Some changes will be introduced as part of this proposal:

+### Schema Changes

+Events will gain the following optional fields:

+- `upstream_id`: This can be used to record an upstream identifier, such as a database identifier that can be obtained from the source data.
+If present it will be used to uniquely identify events.
+(This is distinct from dedupe_key which has no semantic meaning and can be a constructed value or URL.)

 ### Windowing